VinAIResearch/PhoGPT/README.md

 # PhoGPT: Generative Pre-training for Vietnamese

 We open-source a state-of-the-art 7.5B-parameter generative model series named PhoGPT for Vietnamese, which includes the base pre-trained monolingual model **PhoGPT-7B5** and its instruction-following variant **PhoGPT-7B5-Instruct**.
-More details about the general architecture and experimental results of PhoGPT can be found in our [technical report](arxiv):
+More details about the general architecture and experimental results of PhoGPT can be found in our [technical report](https://arxiv.org/abs/2311.02945):

 ```
 @article{PhoGPT,
 title     = {{PhoGPT: Generative Pre-training for Vietnamese}},
 author    = {Dat Quoc Nguyen and Linh The Nguyen and Chi Tran and Dung Ngoc Nguyen and Nhung Nguyen and Thien Huu Nguyen and Dinh Phung and Hung Bui},
 journal   = {arXiv preprint},
-volume    = {arXiv:},
+volume    = {arXiv:2311.02945},
 year      = {2023}
 }
 ```